JWST Moving Targets in ETC

+See JWST Moving Target Useful References and Links for instructions on how to access the sample workbook.
 These workbooks are primarily focused on providing examples of how to construct an ETC scene useful for solar system observers.
 Details of how to specify ETC calculations (which equate to observations in APT) are given in detail in other workbooks that are specific to the instruments.

 The ETC does not currently have:

 - A method for using an albedo spectrum to modify the predicted reflected-light spectrum.

 - More realistic models for thermal emission, such as the standard thermal model (STM) or near-Earth asteroid thermal model (NEATM).

 - A way to compute a target spectrum based on basic inputs such as the size of and distance to the target, and an albedo.